apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 - id: The id of the input source.
 This field is used to support some internal functions.
 It is not required (it will be automatically generated if it is not filled in).
 It is strongly recommended to write it, which is very helpful for debugging;
 - skip: whether to skip the input source, because the JSON file cannot add comments, if you do not want to import an input source during a certain import, but do not want to delete the configuration of the input source, you can set it to true to skip it, the default is false, not required;
 - input: input source map block, composite structure
-    - type: input source type, file or FILE must be filled;
+    - type: an input source type, file or FILE must be filled;
     - path: the path of the local file or directory, the absolute path or the relative path relative to the mapping file, it is recommended to use the absolute path, required;
     - file_filter: filter files with compound conditions from `path`, compound structure, currently only supports configuration extensions, represented by child node `extensions`, the default is "*", which means to keep all files;
     - format: the format of the local file, the optional values ​​are CSV, TEXT and JSON, which must be uppercase and required;